imbc/Tankopedia/README.md

 installation:

 1. create your virtual host
+    - new file in ```/etc/apache2/sites-available/``` for the config of the virtual host
+    - symlink to this file in ```/etc/apache2/site-enabled```
+    - vhosts's url added to /etc/hosts
+    - restart apache service
 2. check the database setting and adjust accordingly
 3. run composer to fetch all dependencies
 4. run the following command to create the tables: